wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/load-balancer/load-balancer-internal-getstarted.md

 From the display of the Get-AzureInternalLoadBalancer command, note the IP address and make the necessary changes to your servers or DNS records to ensure that traffic gets sent to the VIP.

->[AZURE.NOTE] The Microsoft Azure platform uses a static, publicly routable IPv4 address for a variety of administrative scenarios.
+>[AZURE.NOTE] The Windows Azure platform uses a static, publicly routable IPv4 address for a variety of administrative scenarios.
 The IP address is 168.63.129.16.
 This IP address should not be blocked by any firewalls, because it can cause unexpected behavior.
 >With respect to Azure Internal Load Balancing, this IP address is used by monitoring probes from the load balancer to determine the health state for virtual machines in a load balanced set.
 If a Network Security Group is used to restrict traffic to Azure virtual machines in an internally load-balanced set or is applied to a Virtual Network Subnet, ensure that a Network Security Rule is added to allow traffic from 168.63.129.16.